 - Using 2-1/2-in nails, fasten front seat beam to top side beams just behind top front beam; attach rear seat beam to top side beams 5 in from top rear beam.

 - To make first armrest: Select 5 or 6 shoots and bow each along length by flexing gently over knee.
 Place root end of first shoot inside bottom front beam; bring other end up and over to outside of back leg, forming gentle curve with highest point of bow 28 in from ground approx. in middle of side.

 Bend down upper part of shoot and using 1-5/8-in finishing nails, fasten to back leg approx. 8 in above top side beam.
 To achieve desired amount of armrest flare beyond outside of chair, adjust shoot by adjusting free root end at front.
 Nail first shoot to top front beam, 4 or 5 shoot widths away from front leg.
 This shoot is the first of 5 or 6 to be installed.
 Make any adjustments using lower free end, then, using finishing nail, fasten to bottom front beam approx. 10 to 12 in from end of beam.
 Repeat for other side.
-The shoot ends will be cropped later.
+The shoot ends should be cropped later.

 - Fasten each successive shoot to back leg on top of preceding shoot, using 1-in finishing nails, fasten shoots to each other at 4- to 5-in intervals over entire length.

 - To make headrest hoop: Bow each shoot as in Step 11.
 Place root end of first shoot inside top side beam on outside of armrest and behind rear seat beam, leaving overhang of 3 to 4.
 Loop shoot up and over chair back in front of headrest beam and down other side of chair, positioning shoot in same manner as on other side.
 This is bottom shoot of headrest hoop.